 Términos y frases comunes

-ability able achieve African American Anders Ericsson ball belief brain champion Championships chapter chess choking club coach competition create deep doping doublethink drugs drugs in sport Dweck East Germany enhancement Enron excellence experience Expert Performance expertise failure feedback fixed mind-set forehand futsal genes genetic going golf golfer grandmaster growth mind-set hours of practice human idea improved Kasparov Kenyan knowledge Krieger learning look Malcolm Gladwell match math mind move Mozart Nandi Olympic Games patterns percent pills Pitsiladis placebo effect play Polgar population praise precisely principles of purposeful problem psychologist purposeful practice putt racial Roger Federer runners scientists Se Ri Pak shot skills soccer speed speed skating sprinting stroke success table tennis table tennis player task theory things thousand hours Tiger Woods tion top athletes top performers transformed University world-class
+ability able achieve African Anders Ericsson ball belief brain champion Championships chapter chess choking club coach competition create deep doping doublethink drugs drugs in sport Dweck East Germany enhancement Enron excellence experience Expert Performance expertise failure feedback fixed mind-set forehand futsal genes genetic going golf golfer grandmaster growth mind-set hours of practice human improved Kasparov Kenyan knowledge Krieger learning look Malcolm Gladwell match mind move Mozart Nandi Olympic Games one’s patterns percent pills Pitsiladis placebo effect play Polgar population praise precisely principles of purposeful problem psychologist purposeful practice putt racial Roger Federer runners scientists Se Ri Pak shot skills soccer speed speed skating sprinting stroke success sugar pill table tennis table tennis player task theory things thousand hours Tiger Woods tion top athletes top performers transformed University world-class